 Amortisation is calculated over the cost of the asset, or other amount substituted for cost, less its residual value.
-Amortisation is recognised in statement of profit and loss on a straight-line basis over a period of 6 years from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Amortisation is recognised in statement of profit and loss on a straight-line basis over a period of 6 years from the date that they are available for use, since this most closely reflects (All amounts in ₹ Crores, unless other wise stated)

+the expected pattern of consumption of the future economic benefits embodied in the asset.